SilvioWeging/kASA/README.md

 Hyphomicrobium denitrificans	53399	582899;670307	NC_014313.1;NC_021172.1
 ```
 No header line is necessary.
 This file can be given to `build` via the `-c` parameter.

+Note that the taxids in the second column must be sorted either numerically or lexicographically.
+In Unix systems, a call to `sort -t$'\t' -n -k2 <content file> > <sorted content file>` does the trick.

 ##### Necessary parameters
 * `-i (--input) <file/folder>`: Fasta file(s), can be gzipped.
 If you want to process multiple files at once, put them inside a folder and let the path end with `/`.
 No default.